Last updated: July 19, 2021. Effective date: May 25th, 2018.

 The security of your information is important to us.
 When you enter sensitive information (such as a credit card number) as part of our service, we encrypt the transmission of that information using secure socket layer technology (SSL).

 Process Street uses commercially reasonable physical, managerial, and technical safeguards to preserve the integrity and security of your personal information, once we receive it.
-For example, we continuously and regularly back up your data to help prevent data loss and aid in data recovery.
+For example, we are SOC 2, Type 2 complaint and we continuously and regularly back up your data to help prevent data loss and aid in data recovery.
 We also guard against common web attack vectors, host data in secure SAS 70 audited data centers, and implement firewalls and access restrictions on our servers to secure our network and better protect your information.
 No method of electronic transmission of storage is 100% secure, however, and we cannot ensure or warrant the absolute security of any information you transmit or store in the Service.

 Your Choices About Your Information